Pepper Onion Beer Sauce

 Jalapeno Onion Steak and Burger Topping

-Next time I cook up some hot dogs I’m going to make another batch of this jalapeno onion steak and burger (and hot dog!) topping.
-It’ll really crank up any grilled hot dog or smoked sausage.
+Next time I cook up some hot dogs I’m going to make another batch of this jalapeno onion steak and burger topping.
+It’ll really crank up anything grilled, from hot dogs to smoked sausages to burgers to grilled chicken sandwiches, too!
 There’s not a tremendous amount of heat, so don’t be afraid that the topping is too hot.
 It’s quite mellow and packed with great flavor.

 Jalapeno Onion Steak and Burger Topping